Kenya election shocker sparks fears over economy

-Kenya's Supreme Court has nullified last month's presidential election and ordered another vote.
+Kenya's Supreme Court has nullified last month's presidential election and ordered a new vote.

 The decision, which followed a legal challenge over alleged voting irregularities, surprised investors.
 A sharp sell off caused trading to be briefly halted at the country's main stock market in Nairobi, and the Kenyan shilling fell against the dollar.